molpopgen/fwdpy11/doc/pages/ts.rst

     rho=1000.0

-Set up a sim w/no neutral params
+Set up a sim w/no neutral parameters
-Currently, attempting to simulate neutral variant will throw an error b/c
+Currently, attempting to simulate neutral variant will throw an error because
 I've not put some of the requisite tooling into the back-end, but that will come soon.